Police officer who drove behind teens killed in crash faces criminal investigation

 Tensions between locals and police at the scene led to a riot lasting several hours

+Tributes laid for Kyrees Sullivan and Harvey Evans after fatal Cardiff crash

-A South Wales police officer is being criminally investigated for dangerous driving after following two teenagers in a van before they both died in an e-bike crash in Ely, Cardiff, in May, the Independent Office for Police Conduct said.
+A South Wales police officer is being criminally investigated for dangerous driving after following two teenagers in a van before they both died in an e-bike crash in Ely, Cardiff, the Independent Office for Police Conduct said.

 Tensions between locals and police at the scene led to a riot lasting several hours, during which time dozens of officers were injured, property was damaged and cars were set alight.